We Reviewed Dozens Of The Best Environment Apps for Kids So You Don’t Have To. Here Are Our Top Picks.

 Eco Birds is a highly-addictive game where players tap to fly a brave bird trying to stop evil villains from cutting down trees.
 The more trees you replant, the higher your score!

 This free app is a fun way to remind players to make good choices for conservation.
 Some might say it oversimplifies the issues with enemies like Big Oil, Toxic Polluters, and so on, but there’s no arguing that hte game is fun and the message is positive.
+In-app purchases allow removal of ads for ninety-nine cents, and offer expansion packs ranging from $1.99 to $4.99.

 Here’s an app that will help older students understand the nuances of environmental issues.
 It’s great for finding reliable sources for school projects, too.
 The app aggregates over 100,000 environmentally-focused websites and social media channels to keep users up to date.